bloomberg/chromium.bb/src/services/media_session/controlling_media_playback.md

 # Audio Focus

-To get started the following flags should be enabled:

-* #enable-audio-focus - This enables audio focus on Chrome.
-* #enable-arc-unified-audio-focus - enables ARC++ integration.
-This means that ARC++ apps will request audio focus from Chrome (Chrome OS only).

 When audio focus is enabled all the different media sessions will request audio focus.
 A media session can request three different types of audio focus: